armydotmil/armydotmil.github.io/README.md

 # Quick Start

-1. Download the CSS [style.css](https://armydotmil.github.io/css/style.css) and JS [armydotmil.min.js](https://armydotmil.github.io/e2/js/rv7/armydotmil/armydotmil.min.js).
+1. Download the CSS from [style.css](https://armydotmil.github.io/css/style.css), JS from [armydotmil.min.js](https://armydotmil.github.io/e2/js/rv7/armydotmil/armydotmil.min.js).
+Download images and fonts from [here](https://github.com/armydotmil/armydotmil.github.io/archive/master.zip).

 2. Copy the [style.css](https://armydotmil.github.io/css/style.css) and [armydotmil.min.js](https://armydotmil.github.io/e2/js/rv7/armydotmil/armydotmil.min.js) files to a location that is accessible by your respective project.
+Copy the /e2 directory found in master.zip to the root of your project.
+The structure for images and fonts should resemble:

+   `/e2
+      |_/images
+            |_/rv7
+                |_mobile_redesign_sprite_icons_v2
+                |_army_star.png
+                |_etc...
+      |_/fonts
+            |_/rv7
+                 |_/overpass
+                           |_Overpass-Bold-Italic.eot
+                           |_Overpass-Bold-Italic.svg
+                           |_etc...`

     **NOTE: Do not hotlink the CSS and JS from github.
-These files can change at any moment.**
+These files can change at any moment.
+    If you prefer a different file structure you'll need to change the paths in the CSS files.**

 3. Link to the CSS and JS files in your html template to include the styles and functionality.